No. The homeowner is responsible for taking these items to the Arnes Landfill Site.

 There may be local improvements added to your tax bills if you reside in an area where there have been improvements made.
 And example would be street paving in a newer subdivision.

 As well, costs related to by-law infractions such as weed notices, and outstanding Water and Sewer accounts.
-The RM adds the oustanding accounts twice a year.
+The RM adds the outstanding accounts twice a year.
 When a bill goes out a notice will be included informing you of the date that if unpaid it would be added to your Property Tax account.

 Please be advised the property owner, not the renter, is responsible for adhering to any by-laws.